wagnch02/Midterm-Mashup/README.md

 on the top of the page will fulfill the users music needs in the same tab (so the lazy do not have to switch between tabs will browsing reddit).

+Spotify must be downloaded onto the system for the widget to work properly.
+Otherwise it will show up on the page but will not play.